garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 }
 ```

-Another cool aspect of VeriSol is that is the built-in clause `SumMapping` which represent the sum of all values in a mappings, which is handy for our specification purpose (recall the previous discussion about quantifying mapping elements).
+Another cool aspect of VeriSol is the built-in clause `SumMapping` which allow to express the sum of all values in a mappings, which is handy for our specification purpose (recall the previous discussion about quantifying mapping elements).

-Suppose, we inadvertently forgot to update the `totalSupply` in the [`_mint`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/5431a5bbf71df2add493602308bdce77f572de45/ERC20-2.sol#L213) function:
+Suppose, we inadvertently forgot to update the `totalSupply` in the [`_mint`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-2.sol#L215) function:

 ```
 function _mint(address account, uint256 amount) internal {